muquit/ssl-tls-verify/README.md

 This project is released under the MIT License.
 See LICENSE file for details.

 ## Authors
-* Developed with [Claude AI 4 Sonnet](https://claude.ai), working under my guidance and instructions.
+* Developed with [Claude AI Sonnet 4](https://claude.ai), working under my guidance and instructions.

 ---